CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experimental Results and Analyses

 \subsection{Results on RGB-Thermal Dataset}

-We then investigate the generalizability of our approach to another modality combination scenario, precisely, RGB-Thermal semantic segmentation on the MFNet dataset~\cite{ha2017mfnet}.

-\textbf{Comparison with the state-of-the-art.} In Table~\ref{tab:rgbt_sota_result}, we compare our method against RGB-only models and multi-modal methods using RGB-T inputs.
-As unfolded, ACNet~\cite{hu2019acnet} and SA-Gate~\cite{chen2020sa_gate}, designed for RGB-D segmentation, perform less satisfactorily on RGB-T data, as they only use a global channel-wise fusion strategy and thereby fail to fully exploit the complementary cues.
+\textbf{Comparison with the state-of-the-art.} In Table~\ref{tab:rgbt_sota_result}, we compare our method against RGB-only models and multi-modal methods using RGB-T inputs of MFNet dataset~\cite{ha2017mfnet}.
+As unfolded, ACNet~\cite{hu2019acnet} and SA-Gate~\cite{chen2020sa_gate}, carefully designed for RGB-Depth segmentation, perform less satisfactorily on RGB-T data, as they focus on feature extraction without sufficient feature interaction before fusion and thereby fail to generalize to other modality.
 Depth-aware CNN~\cite{wang2018depth_aware}, an input fusion method with modality-specific operator design, also does not yield high performance.
 In contrast, the proposed CMX strategy, enabling comprehensive interactions from various perspectives, generalizes smoothly in RGB-T semantic segmentation.
-It can be seen that our method based on SegFormer-B2 achieves mIoU of $58.2\%$, clearly outperforming the previous best RGB-T methods ABMDRNet~\cite{zhang2021abmdrnet}, FEANet~\cite{deng2021feanet}, and GMNet~\cite{zhou2021gmnet}.
-Our CMX solution based on SegFormer-B4 further elevates state-of-the-art mIoU to $59.7\%$, widening the accuracy gap in contrast to existing methods.
-Moreover, it is worth pointing out that the improvements brought by our RGB-X approach compared with the RGB baselines are compelling, \ie, $+5.0\%$ and $+4.9\%$ in mIoU for SegFormer-B2 and -B4 backbones, respectively.
+It can be seen that our method based on MiT-B2 achieves mIoU of $58.2\%$, clearly outperforming the previous best RGB-T methods ABMDRNet~\cite{zhang2021abmdrnet}, FEANet~\cite{deng2021feanet}, and GMNet~\cite{zhou2021gmnet}.
+Our CMX with MiT-B4 further elevates state-of-the-art mIoU to $59.7\%$, widening the accuracy gap in contrast to existing methods.
+Moreover, it is worth pointing out that the improvements brought by our RGB-X approach compared with the RGB-only baselines are compelling, \ie, ${+}5.0\%$ and ${+}4.9\%$ in mIoU for MiT-B2 and -B4 backbones, respectively.
 Our approach overall achieves top scores on \emph{car}, \emph{person}, \emph{bike}, \emph{curve}, \emph{car stop}, and \emph{bump}.
-For \emph{person} with infrared properties, our approach enjoys more than $+11.0\%$ gain in IoU, confirming the effectiveness of CMX in harvesting complementary cross-modal information.
+For \emph{person} with infrared properties, our approach enjoys more than ${+}11.0\%$ gain in IoU, confirming the effectiveness of CMX in harvesting complementary cross-modal information.